chef/chef-oss-practices/policies/github-labels.md

 - `Breaking Change` - Changes the way existing features work in a way that affects users.
 - `Bug` - Does not work as expected.
-- `Chore` - non-critical maintenance of a project
+- `Chore` - Non-critical maintenance of a project.
-- `Deprecation` - Removal of existing features
+- `Deprecation` - Removal of existing features.
-- `Design Proposal` - Community survey of a proposal
+- `Design Proposal` - Community survey of a proposal.
 - `Enhancement` - Adds new functionality.
-- `Regression` - It used to work, now it doesn't.
+- `Regression` - It used to work; now it doesn't.
-- `Tech Debt` - Refactoring
+- `Tech Debt` - Refactoring.

 ## Automating Label Application